 7 hacks for staying fit on the road

 Gaining or losing weight to a level where you’re uncomfortable with your physique is something that is much more likely to habit when you can’t stick to your routine.
 Away from your gym, your treadmill and your workplace, you might have a hard time maintaining a healthy body weight or even start losing some of that hard-gained muscle mass that you’re so proud of.
 Fortunately, where there’s a will there’s always a way and here are some tips to help you stay fit on the road.
+First of all you need to have Body Fat Calculator with you.

 1. Jump rope

 One of the main tips for staying fit on the road lies in your ability to provide a steady cardio exercise no matter where you are.
 The simplest way to pull this off is to pack a jump rope with you.
 There’s one study according to which just 5 minutes of jump rope (120 to 150 jumps in a minute) can replace running for 3 miles.
 Due to the fact that your journey may also consist of a lot of walking (even swimming), your cardio game should remain strong while on the journey.
+This powerful exercise may not require other equipment but you must not forget to consider getting yourself a good pair of jumping rope cushioned shoes.
+As what Lilly Harvey from ShoeAdviser have mentioned: “having a strong grip and plenty of padding is essential for lots of physical activities, and jumping rope is no exception”.

 2. Watch out for what you eat